sean-olson/build-tool-es6-rollup-babel/README.md

 # ES6 Rollup Build Tool
-A simple build tool using npm and Rollup.js  It provides support for ES6 module syntax along with other basic dev environment functionality.
+A simple build tool using npm and Rollup.js.
+It provides support for ES6 module syntax along with other basic build tool functionality.